CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/background_justification_algorithm.md

 ## Sea Ice Edge (SIED)

-We derive {term}`Sea Ice Edge` from the SIC, by finding the FoVs whose SIC is higher than a threshold (TBD, but generally 15%).
+We derive {term}`Sea Ice Edge` from the SIC, by finding the FoVs whose SIC is higher than a threshold (TBC, but generally 15%).
 This allows a low-cost derivation of this Level-2 product, that ensures consistency with the SIC product.